How to create full Windows memory dumps

 Introduction

 If the operating system crashes, you may need to create full Windows memory dumps.
+See an example of a blue screen message:

 (!)
 If your system's RAM is 2 GB or less, please proceed as described in the Solution section of this article.